-This detects a deliberate repositioning of the needle, and moves the playhead to the needle's absolute position, as if it were in ABS mode.
+This detects a deliberate repositioning of the needle, and moves the playhead to the absolute position of the needle, as if it were in ABS mode.
 Accidental skipping of the needle does not reposition the playhead.
 (REL mode only)

 Drop To Cue Points (REL Mode)